pavdwest/docker_litestar_piccolo_pg_starter/services/backend/app/README.md

     `.../models/my_model/dtos.py`           for the Pydantic validators

     `.../models/my_model/controller.py`     for the controller.
-See `src.base.controllers.base.generate_crud_controller`, which can generates a basic CRUD controller for ease of use.
+See `src.controllers.generate_crud_controller`, which can generates a basic CRUD controller for ease of use.

-2. Add the controller to `src.base.controllers.all.get_all_controllers`
+2. Add the controller to `src.controllers.all.get_all_controllers`

 3. Create migration: